coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 of 10 feet.
 When it strikes a hard surface (or is struck hard), the container releases its poison.
 One dose spreads to fill the volume of a 10-foot cube.
 Each creature within the area must make a saving throw.
-(Holding one's breath is ineffective against inhaled poisons; they affect the nasal membranes, tear ducts, and other parts of the body.)
+(Holding one’s breath is ineffective against inhaled poisons; they affect the nasal membranes, tear ducts, and other parts of the body.)

 **Injury:** This poison must be delivered through a wound.
 If a creature